ONU esports carries the banner for ONU Athletics amid shutdown

-Looking ahead, the esports team eagerly awaits their chance to return to campus and pick up where they left off just like the rest of ONU’s student-athletes.
+Looking ahead, the esports team eagerly awaits their chance to return to campus and pick up where they left off.
 Until then, they will continue competing — and winning — for all of Polar Bear Nation who can’t.

 Click here to learn more about ONU esports.